josh-berry/tab-stash/README.md

 - Stash all open tabs: *Ctrl+Alt+T*
 - Stash the active tab: *Ctrl+Alt+W*

+### Stashing Multiple Tabs at Once

+In Firefox 64 and newer, if you get distracted and wind up with a bunch of tabs mixed together in your window for different tasks, you can select only those tabs applicable to a particular task and stash them, leaving the remaining tabs open.

+Just Shift-click (or Ctrl/Cmd-click) in the Firefox tab bar to select multiple tabs at once, and click any "Stash all..." button (in the browser toolbar or stash view).
+When Tab Stash sees that you have multiple tabs selected, it will stash only the selected tabs.

+You can still stash individual tabs using the "Stash this tab" buttons in the location bar or stash view--these buttons ignore multi-selection and stash only the currently-visible tab.

 ### Alternate Ways to Manage Your Stash

 To see all your stashed tabs as bookmarks, you can browse to the "*Tab Stash*"